 These acts of uniquely Christian love and forgiveness are truly supernatural.
 We are not capable of them in and of ourselves.
 Only by the power of a transcendent God who experienced the darkness of evil in human flesh Himself are we able to rise above it.

 We still have racial barriers, but not just racial barriers.
-We have ethnic, gender, national, sexual orientation, political, socioeconomic, worldview, emotional and other barriers that wall people out from each other.
-Jesus breaks down walls, not as an ethical principal or even a force: Jesus is our peace (Ephesians 2:14).
+We have ethnic, gender, national, sexual, political, socioeconomic, worldview, emotional and other barriers that wall people out from each other.
+Jesus breaks down walls, not as an ethical principal or even a force: Jesus himself is our peace (Ephesians 2:14).
 He brings light into our darkness because He is our light.
-(John 8:12) It an ethical principal that makes the difference; it is the Person of Jesus who desires to dwell in us through the Holy Spirit.
+(John 8:12) It isn’t an ethical principal that makes the difference; it is the Person of Jesus who desires to dwell in us through the Holy Spirit who makes all the difference.